 Liberty Utilities’ water demands projections provided in Table 4-3 include projected water demands for lower income single-family and multi-family households.
 A lower income household is defined as a household with an income less than 80 percent of the area median income, adjusted for family size.
 For the purpose of this evaluation the entire Los Angeles County was used for the “area median income”.
 The total number of lower income households within Liberty Utilities’ service area was estimated based on billing records provided by Liberty Utilities, a review of median household income range statistics provided by the U.S. Census Bureau (https://data.census.gov/cedsci/), and a review of GIS maps of Disadvantaged Communities (DACs), including block groups, tracts, and places, provided by DWR.
-The estimated number of lower income households located within Liberty Utilities’ service area is approximately 46 percent of the total number of households. .
+The estimated number of lower income households located within Liberty Utilities’ service area is approximately 46 percent of the total number of households.
 As indicated in Table 4-2, the total projected residential water demands within Liberty Utilities in 2045 is estimated at about 8,788 AFY.
 Based on a 46 percent use factor of total residential water demands, the projected water demand for lower income households will be about 4,043 AFY by CY 2045.
 The projected water demands for lower income households were included in Liberty Utilities’ total projected water demands, as indicated in Table 4-5.

 Table 4-5 Inclusion in Water Use Projections